will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.

 However, the Court directed the matter to respective High Courts on the issue whether or not the respective State Entry tax Acts are discriminatory in nature.

-Basis directions from Supreme Court, fresh writ petitions were filed before High Courts of several States on the ground of discrimination.
+Basis directions from Supreme Court, fresh writ petitions were filed before High Courts of several states on the ground of discrimination.
 The Hon'ble High Court of Allahabad in the case of Indian Oil Corporation Ltd., upheld the constitutional validity of the Uttar Pradesh Entry Tax Act followed by Hon'ble High Court of Bombay in the case of Hindustan National Glass & Industries Ltd. Recently, the Hon'ble High Court of Bombay (Goa Bench) in the case of the Company followed the judgment of High Court Allahabad & Bombay and upheld the constitutional validity of Goa Entry Tax Act.

-The Company has accordingly reassessed the merits of the ongoing matters and created a provision of C 1,379 Mn for entry tax liability and capitalized the same in the property, plant and equipment.
-Corresponding impact of depreciation amounting to C 1,270 Mn has been charged in the statement of profit and loss.
-Further, the Company has also taken an interest provision of C 499 Mn due to short payment made under protest.
-The Company will continue to pursue legal action in all these states.
+During the year ended March 31, 2024, the Company had accordingly reassessed the merits of the ongoing matters and created a provision of '1,379 Million for entry tax liability and capitalized the same in the property, plant and equipment and accordingly the impact of depreciation amounting '1,270 Million was charged in the statement of profit and loss.

 The Company has opted for Amnesty schemes in certain states for settlement of outstanding demand.